 The Dawn Redwood makes a spectacular single specimen tree or planted in a small group of 3, 5 or 7 trees if space is available.
-It can also be planted in a row as a beuatiful screen and wind-break and can even be clipped into an amazing soft hedge of any height needed.
+It can also be planted in a row as a beautiful screen or wind-break and can even be clipped into an amazing soft hedge of any height needed.
 It looks especially effective beside water, so it is an ideal choice if you live on a stream, river or lake.
-Because it grows 2 feet a year you will not have long to wait for this tree to reach a good size and since it has no pest or diseases it is a very low maintenance tree and a real conversation piece.
+Because it grows 2 feet a year you will not have long to wait for this tree to reach a good size.
+Another benefit is that it has no pest or diseases it is a very low maintenance tree.

 The trunk is straight and as the tree becomes older it flares out at the base and develops attractive ridges, looking like columns growing together.
 The bark is a soft beige-brown color and slightly flaky.
 The lower branches are retained for a long time, unless the tree is shaded, but they can be pruned off for clearance if needed.
 Small cones less than an inch long are produced by older trees.